RohitDixit188/Loan_Defaulter_Prediction/README.md

+# Loan_Prediction

-# Loan_Defaulter_Prediction_Kaggle
+# Problem Statement

+Company wants to automate the loan eligibility process (real time) based on customer detail provided while filling online application form.
+These details are Gender, Marital Status, Education, Number of Dependents, Income, Loan Amount, Credit History and others.
+To automate this process, they have given a problem to identify the customers segments, those are eligible for loan amount so that they can specifically target these customers.
+Here they have provided a partial data set.

- This repository contanins R Code for Loan Prediction using Random Forest
+This repository contanins R Code for Loan Prediction using Random Forest, KNN, logistic Regression, SVM using liner Kernel, Neural Networks.